nerrma/tutoring-23t1/README.md

 # Making your own slides

+Please fork the repo so you can make your own changes separate from mine.

 ## Dependencies

 This is likely the most painful part of the process, but once it's working, you'll never need to touch it again.